Invariant laminations for irreducible automorphisms of free groups: steps 5 - 7

-if in the biinfinite path $\bar \rho \circ \rho'$ the turn at the concatenation point is used.
-We consider the equivalence relation which is generated by this relation, which we also denote by $\sim$. \end{defn}
+if $\rho$ and $\rho'$ have as initial points a common vertex $v$ of $\tau_-$, if $v$ is $f_-$-periodic, and if in the biinfinite path $\bar \rho \circ \rho'$ the turn at the concatenation point is used.
+Thus the relation $\sim$ generates an equivalence relation (also denoted by $\sim$) on the finite set of eigenrays in $\tau_-$ which start at periodic vertices of $\tau_-$. \end{defn}

-It follows directly from the definitions that the equivalence relation $\sim$ is modeled precisely after the definition of the diagonal closure, so that one observes:
+It follows directly from the definitions that the equivalence relation $\sim$ is modeled precisely after the definition of the diagonal extension (see Definition-Remark \ref{diagonal-closure}), so that one observes: